adrien3d/lumen-cli/README.md

 ### Installing

-`git clone https://github.com/adrien3d/lumen.git` where you want to have it.
+`go get -u github.com/adrien3d/lumen`

-`cd lumen`
+`cd $GOPATH/src/github.com/adrien3d/lumen`

 `go install`

 ## Usage

+* To generate the project directory, just run `lumen new` with your namespace, for example `lumen new github.com/user/project`
 * Generate a first model with `lumen model`
-* For every generation, you have to set the correct namespace, for example `github.com/adrien3d/base-api`

 ### Auto mode
 * Select entities for each selected model and generate controller, store and router with `lumen generate`